 - A higher frequency generally equals a higher acceleration and a stronger perceived effect for a given sense receptor.

 - The natural resonance frequency of the mass you are trying to move.
 The natural resonance is the frequency at which the mass resonates when it is vibrating, meaning the mass displacement is amplified to its maximum.
-Normally, a lower mass increases the natural frequency, while a higher mass reduces it.
-This concept is important for applications desiring to maximize the effect of continuous vibrations.
+Typically, a lower mass increases the natural frequency, while a higher mass reduces it.
+This concept is essential for applications desiring to maximize the effect of continuous vibrations.

 Piezo actuators have a wide frequency bandwidth, meaning they can vibrate over a continuous frequency range.
-You need a piezo driver that can provide the maximum frequency needed for the actuator capacitance and maximum voltage in order to achieve its highest acceleration performance.
+You need a piezo driver that can provide the maximum required frequency for the actuator capacitance and maximum voltage to achieve its highest acceleration performance.

 - Eccentric Rotating Mass (ERM)